JanikBuecher/code-engine-text-analysis/README.md

 # Scanning COS Files for infections when uploaded with Code Engine

-Welcome to this little tutorial on how to scan files for computer viruses in the IBM Cloud Object Storage (COS) with IBM Code Engine.
+Provide Virus-Scanning as a Service for usage of serverless Welcome to this little tutorial on how to scan files for computer viruses in the IBM Cloud Object Storage (COS) with IBM Code Engine.

 ## Prerequisites